Tony D Sampson – Reader in Digital Culture and Communication

 Tony D. Sampson’s Virality: Contagion Theory in the Age of Networks (Minnesota University Press, 2012) draws on Gabriel Tarde, Gilles Deleuze (and others) to develop a contemporary alternative to the meme, encompassing digital, affective, financial, political and cultural contagions.

-His next book, The Assemblage Brain: Sense Making in Times of Neurocapitalism (Minnesota University Press, 2016), develops a radical critical theory exploring the “interferences” between the neurosciences, philosophy, art and capitalism.
+His next book, The Assemblage Brain: Sense Making in Times of Neurocapitalism (Minnesota University Press, spring, 2017), develops a radical critical theory exploring the “interferences” between the neurosciences, philosophy, art and capitalism.

 He is the Director of the EmotionUX lab at UEL and a co-founder of Club Critical Theory – a free ‘club’ based in Southend-on-Sea, Essex dedicated to bringing about public engagement in the town through the application of critical theory to everyday life.